-GSK will own approximately 18.3% of our outstanding capital stock upon completion of this offering and assuming its concurrent purchase of 366,768 shares of Class A common stock upon the closing of this offering.
+GSK will own approximately 18.0% of our outstanding capital stock upon completion of this offering and assuming its concurrent purchase of 377,180 shares of Class A common stock upon the closing of this offering.
 In addition, GSK has certain rights to maintain its percentage ownership of our capital stock in the future, and in 2007 GSK may exercise its call right to acquire additional shares and thereby increase its ownership up to approximately 60% of our then outstanding capital stock.
 If GSK exercises this call right, or a sufficient number of our stockholders exercise the put right provided for in our certificate of incorporation, GSK could own a majority of our capital stock.
-In addition, pursuant to the agreements described in the section entitled "Description of Capital Stock," GSK currently has the right to designate one member to our 12-member board of directors and, depending on GSK's ownership percentage of our capital stock after September 2007, GSK will have the right to nominate up to one-third of the members of our board of directors and up to one-half of the independent members of our board of directors.
+In addition, pursuant to the agreements described in the section entitled "Description of Capital Stock," GSK currently has the right to designate one member to our 12-member board of directors and, depending on GSK's ownership percentage of our capital stock after September 2007, GSK will have the right to nominate up to one-third of the members of our board of directors.
 There are currently no GSK designated directors on our board of directors.
 GSK's control relationship could give rise to conflicts of interest, including:

-- conflicts between GSK, as our controlling stockholder, and our other stockholders, whose interests may differ with respect to our strategic direction or significant corporate transactions; and - conflicts related to corporate opportunities that could be pursued by us, on the one hand, or by GSK, on the other hand.
+- · conflicts between GSK, as our controlling stockholder, and our other stockholders, whose interests may differ with respect to our strategic direction or significant corporate transactions; and - conflicts related to corporate opportunities that could be pursued by us, on the one hand, or by GSK, on the other hand.